Tuition Collection Introduction

 An application for tuition assistance along with an application for free and reduced lunch for the current school year

-Applications submitted by April 30 prior to the upcoming school year in which the funds are being applied for will be given priority.
-Applications submitted after the last day of school will not be guaranteed aid for the following year.
+Applications submitted prior to the upcoming school year in which the funds are being applied for will be given priority.
+Applications submitted after the first day of school will not be guaranteed aid.

 The school reserves the right to revoke financial aid at any time, but only with ample warning and discussion with the family.